NikhilRJ2017/E-Commerce-API/README.md

 Link to api documentation: https://e-commerce-apis-18.herokuapp.com/

-# Method to install locally
+# Steps to install locally

 Before installing npm modules and run the project, create '.env' file to the project with following entries: